h-sarhan/whats_his_face/README.md

-# Steps to run app
+# Steps to run app and contribute

 1. Create a python environment inside the project folder